ObserveRTC/sfu-monitor-js/README.md

 const config = {
     /**
      * By setting it, the monitor calls the added statsCollectors periodically
-     * and pulls the stats.
+     * and polls the stats.
      *
      * DEFAULT: undefined
      */